Friday, November 28, 2014

 The Plaut Torah Commentary and the people I studied with every Shabbat morning were my dear companions and teachers for seven years.

-During this last bout of insomnia, I have been spending the middle of the night reading the his Haftarah Commentary.
+During this last bout of insomnia, I have been spending the middle of the night reading the Plaut's Haftarah Commentary.
 (I'm a little amazed that I never read it before now.)

 May Rabbi Plaut's memory be a blessing.